Exhibit Rules & Regulations

 Priority Point System

 Priority points for space assignments will be earned at the end of the show and applied to the next year’s booth assignment.
-One point will be earned for every 100 square feet of exhibit space at the 2014 STS Annual Meeting.
-Complimentary booths are not included in the priority point placement system.
+One point will be earned for every 100 square feet of exhibit space at the 2015 STS Annual Meeting.
+Complimentary booths are not included in the priority point system.
+Priority points will also be awarded to exhibitors who complete the Annual Meeting exhibitor survey that will be distributed in the February 2015 edition of Exhibitor News.
 Priority points may be lost if an exhibitor violates the Exhibit Rules & Regulations.
 Each violation will result in the loss of 10% of total points banked.

 If an exhibiting company merges with, buys, or is bought by another company, the highest number of points accumulated by either company will be used as the priority point total.
 Points will not be combined to determine the company’s priority status.

 The exhibition area will be open:

 Sunday, January 24, 2016 — 4:30 p.m. – 6:30 p.m.

 Monday, January 25, 2016 — 9:00 a.m. – 4:30 p.m.

 Tuesday, January 26, 2016 — 9:00 a.m. – 3:00 p.m.

 (All times noted here and elsewhere in this document are Mountain Time.)